Computer Audition: From Task-Specific Machine Learning to Foundation Models: Introduction

-Sound is everywhere around us.
+\IEEEPARstart{S}{ound} is everywhere around us.
 A bird singing to its mate, the hiss of an espresso machine, the buzz of an insect in the afternoon sun, the drip of rain on a metal rooftop, or, belatedly, the angry horn of a passing driver, are some examples of the soundscapes that humans encounter in their daily lives.
 These stimuli carry an enormous amount of information, from the state that their sources are in, to their location, and to their importance to the happenstance listener.
 We process that information instinctively; while some of the other senses can be blunted at will, sound is omnipresent, a vital source of information and constant joy, or nuisance, to our ears.

 It stands to reason that machines must be able to listen as well.
-This ability can unlock a number of critical \emph{affordances} for artificial agents that operate in the real world -- especially if those agents are embodied.
-Accordingly, \emph{computer audition} can provide actionable information regarding the surrounding environment.
+This ability can unlock a number of critical \emph{affordances} for artificial \emph{agents}, i.\,e., artificial entities that interact with the physical or digital world, especially if those agents are embodied.
+Accordingly, \emph{computer audition} can provide actionable information regarding the surrounding environment which can be used by the agent itself or a human overseer when planning future actions.
 It can also help an agent orient itself and keep track of entities in its environment even after they have moved beyond its direct field of vision.
 These capabilities can be extremely useful for a wide range of applications, including Internet of Things devices that passively monitor their environment, autonomous driving agents that require a very dense, and temporally accurate, awareness, or even intelligent assistants who benefit from additional context.